Passive Stretching: The Final Step in Injured Tendon Recovery

 - You are recovering from a ligament injury or muscle strain, a pulled muscle, a partial tear (or rehabbing from a post full tear surgery or graft)

 Gentle stretching and exercise not only helps you to recover or maintain your range of motion when recovering from an injury, but in unfortunate cases when surgery is required, it is often recommended both before and after undergoing surgery.
 Surgeons will sometimes recommend a pre-surgery plan that includes specific exercises to prepare your joint for the surgical procedure.
 After surgery, stretching is recommended again as part of your rehabilitation from the surgery recovery process.
-At that stage you will probably meet with a physical therapist to learn proper exercising techniques.
+At that stage you will probably meet with a PT to learn proper exercising techniques.

 Exercising focuses on enhancing the flexibility of soft tissue - muscles, tendons and ligaments in your affected area, while also strengthening surrounding soft tissue.
 In the body, all things are connected.
 So when you are trying to heal a soft tissue injury you will need your surrounding (non-injured) muscles, tendons and ligaments to be strong and healthy too.
 This is because the surrounding soft tissue will help distribute the weight of carrying or reaching while you recover from your injury.